paulinastefanska/OnlineShop-FinalProject/README.md

 Back-end is located in `server`.

-Products data is in MongoDB Altas CLuster, but you can also see it in `server/testData.js`.
+Products data are in MongoDB Altas CLuster, but you can also see it in `server/testData.js`.
 ### Tech stack MERN
 * Mongo.db(Mongoose),
 * Express.js,